google/ARC-GEN/README.md

 This repository contains the source code for *ARC-GEN*, a mimetic procedural benchmark generator for the Abstraction and Reasoning Corpus.

+For a more in-depth description of this work, see the [corresponding paper on arxiv](https://arxiv.org/abs/2511.00162).

 ## Installation

 ```